Tax Management India. Com

 X X X X Extracts X X X X

-..... of sale with a reputed hotel owner from Bombay Mr. Luthria of Sea Rock Hotels, in which the price offered was Rs.
+..... ed into a memorandum of sale with a reputed hotel owner from Bombay Mr. Luthria of Sea Rock Hotels, in which the price offered was Rs.
 51. The assessee had not accepted this price at the material time since it was not considered as adequate and thus not acceptable.
 A copy of the memorandum was filed before the Assessing Officer.
 Even on the basis of this memorandum taking into account the published inflation index for the purpose of capital gains, the equated index price per square metre would be Rs.
 34 in 1981, and if the reduction in construct able area of 18.796 imposed in 1983 is taken into account the value equated would be Rs.
 47.6.
 The learned counsel submitted that the valuation made by the valuer obviously took into account the restrictions imposed beginning from 1983 on beach properties which as stated above retarded therate of increase.
 The offer made by Mr. Luthria and the fact that it was rejected as inadequate are established by documents.
 There was substantial persuasion from Mr. Luthria which was repelled and offer was not accepted.
 The Assessing Officer was not justified in totally ignoring this evidence.
-In the light of established fully substantiated facts, the valuation reports give .....
+In the light of established fully substantiated facts, the v .....

 X X X X Extracts X X X X